What is Minds On Media?

 Minds On Media (MOM) is a model of professional learning that respects the learner's 'desire to know'.

 Teachers come to learn and we respect their choices in how they wish to do that.
-We want them to take a 'minds on' approach.Although it can take many forms, it is often a BYOL (Bring Your Own Laptop) event with a variety of centres focusing on being learners in the 21st century - the age of ubiquitous media.
+We want them to take a 'minds on' approach.Although it can take many forms, it is often a BYOD (Bring Your Own Device) event with a variety of centres focusing on being learners in the 21st century - the age of ubiquitous media.

 What will teachers learn?